-This means that as the residency test has been removed companies will no longer fall in or out of the Code's jurisdiction based on board composition and director residency.
+This means that, as the residency test has been removed, companies will no longer fall in or out of the Code's jurisdiction based on board composition and director residency.

-Accordingly, subject to the transitional arrangements summarised below, the amended Code no longer applies to the following categories of company, provided that the company has not been UK quoted at any time within the two years prior to the relevant date:
+Accordingly, subject to the transitional arrangements summarised below, the amended Code no longer applies to the following categories of company, provided that the company has not been UK Quoted at any time within the two years prior to the relevant date:

-- a private or public company: - which was UK quoted more than two years prior to the relevant date; - whose securities are, or were previously, traded solely on an overseas market; - whose securities are, or were previously traded using a "matched bargain facility"; - any other unlisted public company; and - a private company which has filed a prospectus at any time during the 10 years prior to the relevant date.
+- a public or private company: - which ceased to be UK quoted more than two years prior to the relevant date - whose securities are, or were previously, admitted to trading solely on an overseas market - whose securities are, or were previously, traded using a 'matched bargain facility' - · any other public company which is not UK Quoted, and - a private company which filed a prospectus at any time during the 10 years prior to the relevant date.

-Further, where a company wishes to cancel the listing of its securities so that it ceases to be UK quoted, it is required to make appropriate disclosures to its shareholders about the implications of the loss of the protections afforded by the Code and that, as a result, the company will enter into a two year run-off period following which the Code will cease to apply.
+Where a company wishes to cancel the listing of its securities so that it ceases to be UK Quoted, it is required to make appropriate disclosures to its shareholders about the implications of the loss of the protections afforded by the Code and that, as a result, the company will enter into a two-year run-off period following which the Code will cease to apply.
 It is recommended that the company consult the Panel at an early stage so that the Panel can provide guidance on the appropriate disclosures.